 The Thames Tideway is a vital link and migration route for many aquatic species.
 Fish usually migrate because of diet or reproductive needs.
 It is vital that the ecological condition of the Tideway is maintained and improved to support these fish in their lifecycle.
 The tidal River Thames is a valuable nursery for many commercially fished species in the North Sea.

 As many as 125 different species of fish have been documented in the River Thames.

-Currently, around 10,000 tonnes of sewage related litter enters the tidal River Thames from CSOs every year.
+Currently, tens of millions of tonnes of sewage-related litter enters the River Thames from CSOs every year.
 This will be reduced by 90% once the Tideway Tunnel is in operation in 2023.

 Sewage contains ammonia, which is poisonous to fish, invertebrates and other aquatic life.

 When sewage enters the river the bacteria which use the material as food take up the dissolved oxygen from the water.
 Fish need oxygen to survive.